amygdalama/blog-source/content/tutorials/phonebook.md

 What are the functions that you'll need for your program?
 What arguments will each of those functions need?
 Write a skeleton program that has those functions definitions, but where the functions just `pass`, rather than actually doing anything.

-Here is an example skeleton program with a function definition for `create`ing a phonebook.
+Here is an example skeleton program with function definitions for `create`ing a phonebook and `add`ing an entry to the phonebook.
 You'll need more functions, too, but this is a start:

     :::python
     def create_phonebook(phonebook_name):